 This course is designed to provide graduating seniors one-on-one emphasis for their capstone senior thesis project.
 This project will include both a creative work, such as a book of stories, a book of poetry, or a novel.
-It will also include a theoretical introduction which will include analysis of not conditions around the world and effects upon man of climate, land forms, bodies of water, and
+It will also include a theoretical introduction which will include analysis of not only the writing process but also of the author's theoretical approach to his or her work.
+(Prerequisite: HUM 435)